 What is Locust?

 Locust is an open source performance/load testing tool for HTTP and other protocols.
-Its developer friendly approach lets you to define your tests in regular Python code.
+Its developer-friendly approach lets you define your tests in regular Python code.

 Locust tests can be run from command line or using its web-based UI.
 Throughput, response times and errors can be viewed in real time and/or exported for later analysis.